christof-thalmann/angular-to-apk/README.md

 ## Build signed APK for release

-For building your APK to run on your real device (or launch in play store) read our full tutorial on medium.com (link coming soon)
+For building your APK to run on your real device read our full tutorial on [medium.com](https://medium.com/@christof.thalmann/convert-angular-project-to-android-apk-in-10-steps-c49e2fddd29)

 ## We love the web